-SRS calculates the collective drinking water consumption dose for the separate population groups that are customers of the BJWSA and City of Savannah I&D water treatment plants.
-Calculations of collective doses from agricultural irrigation assume that major food types (vegetables, milk, and meat) grow or originate from animals kept on 1,000-acre parcels of land in the SRS area, with the population within 50 miles of SRS consuming all the food produced on these 1,000-acre parcels.
+SRS calculates the collective drinking water consumption dose for the separate population groups that are customers of the Beaufort-Jasper Water and Sewer Authority (BJWSA) and City of Savannah Industrial and Domestic (City of Savannah I&D) water treatment plants.
+Calculations of collective doses from agricultural irrigation assume that major food types (vegetables, milk, and meat) either grow or originate from animals kept on 1,000-acre parcels of land in the SRS area, with the population within 50 miles of SRS consuming all the food produced on these 1,000-acre parcels.

 SRS calculates the collective dose in person-rem as the average dose per typical person, multiplied by the number of people exposed.
 DOE Order 458.1 requires that SRS calculate and report a collective dose, but there is not a separate collective dose limit for comparison.
-In 2022, the collective dose from all liquid pathways was 2.0 person-rem (0.020 person-Sv).
+In 2023, the collective dose from all liquid pathways was 2.3 person-rem (0.023 person-Sv).